-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm (Proposal No. 2), adopt the advisory resolution on executive compensation (Proposal No. 3) and advise a frequency of future advisory votes on executive compensation (Proposal No. 4, or the "Frequency Proposal"), the affirmative vote of a majority of the votes cast on the proposal is required.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm (Proposal No. 2) and to adopt the advisory resolution on executive compensation (Proposal No. 3), the affirmative vote of a majority of the votes cast on the proposal is required.